 Work environments and processes where exposure to harmful material by inhalation is possible and cannot be prevented with engineering controls will be evaluated to determine if employees must be included in the Respiratory Protection Program.

-Fitted (cartridge) air-filtering face masks are only used under the direction of EH&S.
+Fitted (cartridge) air-filtering or air purifying face masks and other types of respirators are only used under the direction of EH&S.

 Disposable "dust masks" that meet N95 or KN95 standards may be used for protection from nuisance dust, smoke from fires, and aerosols.